microsoft/healthcare-apis-samples/docs/HowToLoadData.md

 ## Load data to the FHIR service using the standalone tool

-The FHIRDL tool is a standalone app, written in C#, that you can deploy and run locally using Docker Container.
+The FHIRDL tool is a standalone app, written in C#, that you can deploy and run locally on Windows 10 (or later version), or in a Docker Container on Windows and Linux.
 See more info on [Containerize a .net app](https://docs.microsoft.com/en-us/dotnet/core/docker/build-container?tabs=windows).

 >[!Note]
 >Make sure you have generated Synthea data and loaded it to an Azure storage account.
 You can also download data from sources such as [this one](https://synthea.mitre.org/downloads).